munich-ml/tkinter_json_editor/README.md

 When editing a field named "pattern", a dropdown will appear with these predefined choices instead of a text entry field.

+## Architecture

+TreeEditFrame is a **headless component** - it provides the tree editing UI but does NOT handle file I/O. You control how data is loaded and saved, making it reusable for any hierarchical data source.

 ## Use Cases

 TreeEditFrame can be used for editing any hierarchical data structure: